DRSolve: Dixon Resultant & Polynomial System Solver

 ./drsolve -r "[d]*n" field_size

-./drsolve -r --solve "[d1,...,dn]" field_size
+./drsolve -r -s "[d1,...,dn]" field_size

 ./drsolve -r --comp "[d]*n" field_size